marccamb/quantit_dna_concentration_protocol/README.md

 This repository contains a Quarto document with wet lab protocol and R scripts to analyze data obtained from an Omega FLUOstar Omega (BMC Biotech) plate reader, and Quant-it dsDNA High Sensitivity kit (ThermoFisher).

-## Downloading the repository
+## 1. Downloading the repository

-- If you have access to a terminal, and git is installed on your computer, clone the repository using `git clone git@github.com:marccamb/quantit_dna_concentration_protocol.git` in a terminal
+- If you have access to a terminal, and git is installed on your computer, clone the repository using `git clone git@github.com:marccamb/quantit_dna_concentration_protocol.git`
-- If you don't have a terminal or do not use git, click on the "< > Code" button, and download and exctract the ZIP repository.
+- If you don't have a terminal or do not use git, click on the "< > Code" button, then download and exctract the ZIP repository.

-## Data preparation
+## 2. Data preparation

-Make sure that:

-- All your data files are in the data directory
+- All your data files are in the `data` directory
-- Create one folder per date of measurement, so that the plate with standards and those measured at the same time are in the same plate.
+    - Create one folder per date of measurement, so that the plate with standards and those measured at the same time are in the same folder.
-- Each file contain in its name plate1 with the number of the plate and no space
+- Each file contains in its name `plate1` with the number of the plate and no space
-- The plates containing standard samples contain standard in the the fluorescence file name in addition to the plate number.
+- The plates containing standards contain `standard` in the the fluorescence file name in addition to the plate number.

-**Example:**
+    - Example:
         - `231204_standard_plate1.csv` for a plate containing both standards and samples
         - `231204_plate2.csv` for a plate that contains only samples

+## 3. Editing the Quarto document

+Simply open the `estimate_DNA_concentration_Quantit.qmd` file and follow the instructions.
+When your data is ready and the code is running, render the Quarto document (usually with ctrl+shift+K, but can depend on your IDE).

 ## Example

-The repository contains an example dataset
+The repository contains an example dataset.
+You can open `estimate_DNA_concentration_Quantit.qmd` and render it to produce an HTML output with the example data.